occupationMeasurement/occupationMeasurement/README.md

 remotes::install_github("occupationMeasurement/occupationMeasurement")
 ```

-## Usage

-There are three main ways of using this package, with varying degrees of flexibility and convenience:

-1. Use the included shiny `app()` which provides all functionality to run your own survey out-of-the-box.
-2. Use the included JSON `api()` to use the package with your own survey-tool or application for maximum flexibility.
-3. Use the R functions directly to implement your own custom functionality or package.

-For a more detailed overview of the package refer to `vignette("occupationMeasurement")` or take a look at `browseVignettes("occupationMeasurement")` to see a list of vignettes describing the package.
+For a detailed overview of the package refer to `vignette("occupationMeasurement")` or take a look at `browseVignettes("occupationMeasurement")` to see a list of vignettes describing the package.

-### Using the interactive App
+## Using the interactive App

 The interactive app can be started with the function `app()` function.
 More information about the interactive app can be found in `vignette("app")` and the help page `?app`.